Yash-Bankar/weather_app/README.md

 1. User searches for a city.
 2. Frontend sends request → `/api/weather?q=City&days=8`.
 3. `api/weather.js` fetches data from **WeatherAPI** using the secret key stored in **Vercel environment variables**.
-4. JSON response is sent back to the frontend.
+4. JSON response is sent back to frontend.
-5. UI updates with charts, forecasts, and alerts.
+5. UI updates with **charts, forecasts, alerts, and map location marker**.

 ---